jpriya1602/23-design-pattern/readme.md

-OOPS PRINCIPLES:
+OO PRINCIPLES:
+* Encapsulate what varies
 * open for extension closed for modification
-* code to interface not implementation
+* program to interface not implementation
-* inheritance over decomposition
+* favor composition over inheritance
-*
+* Principle of the Least Knowledge: talk only to your immediate friends. (same as Law of demeter)
+* Talk only to your friends

 Design Patterns: